krother/Python3_Basics_Tutorial/python_shell.md

 #### How to leave the IPython shell?

-* You can leave the command line by Ctrl-Z (Windows) or Ctrl-D (Linux).
+* You can leave the command line by Ctrl-z (Windows) or Ctrl-d (Linux).
-* If a program seems to be stuck, you can interrupt the shell with Ctrl-C.
+* If a program seems to be stuck, you can interrupt the shell with Ctrl-c.

 ### Integer numbers